enze-chen/enze-chen.github.io/resources.markdown

 - You can <span style="font-weight:500">group</span> to cluster the resources by sets of attributes.
 - Like all practicing materials scientists, I had to choose a length scale (granularity) to work with.
 So be aware that you might have to do some searching within a resource to find precisely the knowledge you seek!
+- Online content will vary in quality and individual impact.
+I cannot vet every single resource and err on the side of providing more options than fewer.
 - Students: Learning is complex and time consuming, and _if you're looking for a silver bullet, this isn't it_.
 You will have to put in the work to learn the material included in the above resources.
 But with steady practice, [you'll get there](https://www.goodreads.com/quotes/252665-practice-is-funny-that-way-for-days-and-days-you){:target="_blank"}! 🙂